siovene/iovene.com/content/2013-05-27-trip-to-Nerpio.md

 5-hour drive across the Spanish countryside, finally reaching Nerpio in time for lunch.

-At Nerpio, I stayed at [El Molino][2], a nice, little, cozy hotel/restaurant with some excellent food.
-However, the only sleep I could get was bewseen 7AM and 1PM, during my three days there.
+In Nerpio, I stayed at [El Molino][2], a nice, little, cozy hotel/restaurant with some excellent food.
+However, the only sleep I could get was between 7AM and 1PM, during my three days there.

 Getting from the small town of Nerpio up to the observatory required a 4x4 jeep vehicle, and some driving skills.
 The road is a rugged, menacing serpent, sometimes steep, often treacherous.

-After we left the paved bit behind us, the scenary quickly became that of a harsh, inhospitable land.
+After we left the paved bit behind us, the scenery quickly became that of a harsh, inhospitable land.
 Reaching the peak meant being in the most remote place I've ever been, and the view that presented itself before my eyes was staggering.